zhetai/motia/packages/docs/public/docs/getting-started/index.mdx.md

 ---
 title: Getting Started
-description: Get started with Motia - A powerful automation framework
+description: Get started with Motia - A Modern Unified Backend Framework for APIs, Events and AI Agents
 ---

 # Your Path to Intelligent Workflow Automation